Museums & History

 An extensive collection of Quaker genealogy.
 Special holdings include the Herbert Hoover Peace Studies Collection.
 Earlham is a Library of Congress selected depository of government documents.

 Picture yourself living in an elegant Victorian Mansion, then tour the Gaar House and Farm Museum to see what life was like during that era.
 The home was built by Agnes and Abram Gaar in 1876.
-Garden and pool area available for special events.
 Admission is charged.

 The Gennett Records branch of the now-defunct Starr Piano Company is well-known for its groundbreaking recordings of numerous jazz pioneers like Louis Armstrong, Hoagy Carmichael, Jelly Roll Morton and Duke Ellington.
 Once located on the banks of the Whitewater River in the center of Richmond, Gennett Records also recorded many pioneers in other styles of American music.
 Blues artist Thomas A.

-The town is located along the National Road in the heart of Antique Alley.
-It is the home to 12 antique shops and malls, beautifully restored homes, cozy eateries and a bed and breakfast.
+Historic Cambridge City is located on the National Road in the heart of Antique Alley.
+It is the home to more than 12 quality antique shops and malls, beautifully restored homes, Museum of Overbeck Art Pottery, cozy local eateries and a bed and breakfast.
 In the mid 19th century, the Whitewater Canal flowed from Cambridge City to Cincinnati transporting freight and passengers.
-Join us the first weekend after Labor Day for Canal Days.

 A grouping of 19th and early 20th century industrial structures.
 Today, these buildings house antique stores, a microbrewery, fabulous locally owned restaurants, unique shops, murals, Model T Museum, coffee house, and more!